haitrungle/cst8277-assignment/README.md

 - Docker
 - k3d, kubectl

-`k3d` runs `k3s`, a Kubernetes distribution by Rancher useful for educational purposes and local testing.
-The most popular lightweight k8s currently seems to be `minikube`, but I couldn't make it work on GitHub Codespaces, which is why I swicthed to `k3d`.
+`k3d` runs `k3s` under the hood, a Kubernetes distribution by Rancher useful for educational purposes and local testing.
+The most popular lightweight k8s currently seems to be `minikube`, but I couldn't make it work on GitHub Codespaces, which is why I switched to `k3d`.

 ## Deploy locally